Wiki · Concept · Last reviewed June 24, 2026

 Model Family

-The modern Claude family is organized around three model roles.
-Opus is the high-capability line for difficult reasoning, coding, agents, and professional work.
-Sonnet is the main balanced line for broad use at lower cost and latency.
+The modern Claude family is organized around capability tiers and deployment roles.
+Fable and Mythos are Anthropic's Mythos-class names for models above the Opus tier, with Fable using stronger customer-facing safeguards and Mythos intended for restricted trusted-access uses.
+Opus is the premium line for difficult reasoning, coding, agents, and professional work.
+Sonnet is the balanced line for broad use at lower cost and latency.
 Haiku is the fast, lower-cost line for high-throughput tasks.

 The model family also uses reasoning controls.
 Anthropic describes extended thinking, adaptive thinking, effort levels, task budgets, and context compaction as ways to trade off latency, cost, context retention, and depth of work.
 This makes Claude part of the broader shift from static chatbot replies toward systems that allocate attention, tools, and compute over longer tasks.